New & Used Chevrolet Colorado: In Depth

 The Chevrolet Colorado is a mid-size pickup truck introduced by General Motors back in 2004 as a replacement for the Chevrolet S-10.
-A rebadged version is sold under the GMC line as the Canyon, which itself was a replacement for the GMC Sonoma.
+It's also sold by GMC as the "Canyon" mid-size pickup, which replaced the GMC Sonoma.
 To complicate matters further, the Chevy Colorado and Canyon were developed together with Isuzu, which also sold a version of the pickup truck called the i-series.

 Underpinning all three vehicles is the GMT355 platform, a variation of which was used for the HUMMER H3 SUV.
 The platform offers standard, extended and four-door crew cab bodystyles for the Chevrolet Colorado as well as rear- and four-wheel-drive configurations.
 With a starting price in the teens, the Chevrolet mid-size pickup truck offers great value in this segment and is relatively unique in that a V-8 engine option is available.
 Its closest rivals, such as the Ford Ranger and Dodge Dakota, have been cancelled for the 2012 model year, but its twin the GMC Canyon sticks around, as do the bigger mid-size trucks like the Nissan Frontier and the Toyota Tacoma.